ramseyjiang/go_mid_to_senior/patterns/structural/composite/readme.md

 Keep in mind these steps during you implement the component interface.

 When using the Composite design pattern in Go, you must be very careful not to confuse it with inheritance.
+The inheritance problem is that every time we want to add a new attribute, we would have to append it to the already defined classes.
+This is where composition comes in.
+The composition is always easier to extend a new attribute.

 Pros